 You may pay the booking fee immediately, or you may opt to receive an invoice.

 After booking, we will send you a booking confirmation including your invoice if applicable, book order forms and a checklist to help you prepare for the day.
 (Payment can be made via credit card at the time of booking, or by credit card, EFT or cheque, to secure your students’ places).

-Writers on the Road, the free Byron Writers Festival touring program, is taking the road less travelled this year with a crew of literary renegades.
-Acclaimed authors and artists on-board include Indigenous illustrator Dub Leffler, writer and recovering teacher Gabbie Stroud, bestselling author Kayte Nunn and Jewish, queer, non-binary writer Nevo Zisin.
-They are not scared to ask the dangerous questions, or to answer them, for that matter.
+Writers on the Road, the free Byron Writers Festival touring program, is exploring the new normal this year with a crew of literary mavericks.
+Acclaimed authors and artists on-board include Bigambul illustrator Dub Leffler, writer and recovering teacher Gabbie Stroud, author and filmmaker Benjamin Gilmour and Yuwaalaraay author and musician Nardi Simpson.

 All events are free and open to the public.
 Due to Covid-19 restrictions, bookings are essential.

 Meet the authors and illustrators